How are Pain and Suffering Damages Calculated?

 • compensation for family members’ lost income

 The important thing to remember when seeking damages – is that payment is not perfect.
-The theory of compensation is to help you restore you to as close as you were the day before the accident – but you will not be made whole.
-Canada’s highest Court has told us that when compensation is paid to a victim “there cannot be “complete” or “perfect” compensation.
-An award must be moderate, and fair to both parties.
-Clearly, compensation must not be determined on the basis of sympathy, or compassion for the plight of the injured person.
+The theory of compensation is to help you restore yourself to as close as you were the day before the accident – but you will not be made whole.
+Canada’s highest Court has told us that when compensation is paid to a victim, “there cannot be “complete” or “perfect” compensation.
+An award must be moderate and fair to both parties.
+Clearly, compensation must not be determined on the basis of sympathy or compassion for the plight of the injured person.
 What is being sought is compensation, not retribution.”

 Now, people have asked us before – Is there a pain and suffering calculator?
 And the answer is no, there is not.
 And any website that tells you otherwise is completey incorrect.